spontit/spontit-api-python-wrapper/README.md

 #### Make an Account

 First, go to <a href="https://www.spontit.com" target="_blank">spontit.com</a> or download the <a href="https://itunes.apple.com/us/app/spontit/id1448318683" target="_blank">Spontit app</a>.
 Create an account and get your user ID.
-To see your user ID in the app, tap on the hamburger button.
+To see your user ID in the app, tap the "Profile" tab.
 To see your user ID on the website, look at the top of the screen.

 You can change your user ID at any time <a href="https://www.spontit.com/change_names" target="_blank">here</a>.